circleci/circleci-docs/jekyll/_cci2/basics.md

 Get started by learning about the basic concepts used in CircleCI.

-### Auto Cancel a Redundant Build

-If you are frequently pushing changes to a branch, you increase the chances of builds queueing.
-This means
-you might have to wait for an older version of a branch to finish building before the most recent version builds.

-To save time,
-you can configure CircleCI
-to automatically cancel any queued or running builds when a newer build is triggered on that same branch.

-1. In the CircleCI application, go to your project's settings by clicking the gear icon next to your project.

-2. In the **Build Settings** section, click on **Advanced Settings**.

-3. In the **Auto-cancel redundant builds** section, click the **On** button.

-**Note:**
-This feature only applies
-to builds triggered by pushes to GitHub.
-This feature does not apply to workflows.
-Your project's default branch will never skip builds.

 Document | Description
 ----|----------
 <a href="{{ site.baseurl }}/2.0/about-circleci/">Overview</a> | Overview of Continuous Integration (CI) with links to CircleCI case studies.